ykk136/klogg/DOCUMENTATION.md

 *klogg* has two options to distinguish appends from overwrites.
 General and more stable options is to recalculate hash of indexed part of the file and check if it matches current file on disk.
-This is reliable but can be slow for large files and for slow filesystem (e.g. network shares).
+This is reliable but can be slow for large files and for slow file system (e.g. network shares).
 The other option is to check hashes for only first and last part of the file.
 This usually works fast but can miss a change in the middle of the file.
 Appropriate option can be selected in `Settings->File` tab.

-Following file requires monitoring filesystem for changes.
+Following file requires monitoring file system for changes.
 If native monitoring or polling are both disabled in settings, then following file is also disabled.